Hollande likely to shrug off "shock therapy" review

 Where German trade is booming, France's share of euro zone exports has slid to 13 percent from 17 percent a decade ago.
 German unemployment is at 6.9 percent versus 10.2 percent in France, which has lost 750,000 industrial jobs in a decade.

-French manufacturing margins have slid as Germany's have soared, and the drop in profits has impacted spending on new technologies and innovation.
+Operating margins at French manufacturers have slid as those in Germany have soared, and the drop in profits has impacted spending on new technologies and innovation.

 Meanwhile, impatience at what voters see as a plodding approach to fixing the economy has knocked Hollande's approval ratings to as low as 36 percent from over 60 percent when he took over from the conservative Sarkozy in May.

-Dealing with new layoffs in the steel and auto industry and a record trade deficit of 70 billion euros in 2011, Hollande is working with unions to find ways to increase flexibility in a labour system that makes it hard for firms to hire and fire workers quickly to adjust to changing business cycles.
+Dealing with new layoffs in the steel and auto industry and a record trade deficit of 70 billion euros in 2011, Hollande is working with unions to find ways to increase labor flexibility.

-Yet his reluctance to take the kind of radical action that Gallois, ex-chief of aerospace group EADS EAD.PA, may advocate means Monday's report risks ending up stuck on a shelf alongside a similar review ordered by Sarkozy when he took office in 2008.
+Yet his reluctance to take the kind of radical action that Gallois, ex-chief of aerospace group EADS, may advocate means Monday's report risks ending up stuck on a shelf alongside a similar review ordered by Sarkozy when he took office in 2008.

-That report, by economist Jacques Attali, also called for an overhaul of labour laws and cuts to employers' social charges.
+That report, by economist Jacques Attali, also called for an overhaul of labor laws and cuts to employers' social charges.

-Hollande is not expected to offer any real action on labour costs before a review on welfare financing in January, however.

-"The worst would be for this to end up in our cemetery of buried reports," Le Figaro daily said of the Gallois review.

-Economist Elie Cohen said divisions in Hollande's team over where to place the tax burden risked holding back change.
+Elie Cohen, another economist who has long recommended raising consumption taxes to ease the burden on employers, said divisions in Hollande's team risked holding back change.

 "Some in the government are well aware of the fragility of our industry and are pushing for change," he said.
 "Others are obsessed by a growth model based on consumption, deficits and debt and cannot see how to get away from that." ($1 = 0.7785 euros)